 UK experts are warning that the self-employed, freelancers and sole traders will face financial problems when they want to retire.

-Why are there so many without a self-employed pension?
+Why are there so many without a private self-employed pension?

-Unfortunately pensions are not taught to us at school and there are many people in their 20s and 30s without a plan in place for their retirement.
+Unfortunately, pensions is not a topic that is taught to us at school and there are many people in their 20s and 30s without a plan in place for their retirement.

 Without any legal requirement for the self-employed to pay into a private pension, it gets overlooked for various reasons: